The Devastating Effects of Social Distancing

 Amid the coronavirus pandemic, the government is recommending social distancing to prevent the spread of the virus.
 It may seem relaxing to be told to hang out at home and watch TV, or not to have to worry about going to work for the many whose businesses have closed down.
 However, keeping yourself in isolation can change the way your brain works.
 Taking the necessary precautions to protect your mental health is crucial during this time.
+Following are the devastating effects of social distancing.

 Brain Changes From Social Distancing